New Pluralists is focused on culture change — on shifting the norms, values, skills, and behaviors that shape the way we see each other and ourselves.

 02

-Positive experiences connecting across difference in everyday settings
+Positive experiences connecting across differences in everyday settings

 In addition to narratives, we need firsthand encounters in which we’re able to connect meaningfully across our differences.
 We seek to bring practices, principles, and tools for strengthening pluralism into the places where people already gather — faith communities, civic associations, educational settings, workplaces — turning these places into thriving practice fields for new pluralism and pathways for reaching larger audiences.